Applications-Software-Development/WebApplications/NodeJS/README.md

 Phases to commit:

-1- Create a local branch "git checkout -b ", the "feature" should be in the following format: "sw_webapp_"feature"_vX"
+1- Create a local branch "git checkout -b feature", the "feature" should be in the following format: "sw_webapp_"feature"_vX"

 2- Commit the changes with some description "git commit -m "my description""